 1) Philadelphia Phoenix (AUDL)—Gandalf the White

-Servant of the Secret Fire, wielder of the Flame of Anor.
+Fire, wielder of the Flame of Anor.

 Verdict: Gandalf, the wizard of fire, died at the hands of the Balrog even as he slew it, and yet he was reborn even stronger than before.
 Gandalf is the phoenix of Middle Earth, as far as we're concerned.
 He can duel with the foulest beasts of Middle Earth, recite verse with the Elves, and still find time to smoke some Old Toby with the halflings.
 What could possibly be cooler than Gandalf?
 (Okay, maybe this.
 Or this.)

-Not all those who wander are lost…Renewed will be blade that was broken / The crownless again shall be king.
+wander are lost…Renewed will be blade that was broken / The crownless again

 Verdict: Aragorn is the long-lost rightful king of Gondor, returned through epic battle to save his kingdom.
 Since Gondor is modeled in part off the Byzantine empire, we're pretty confident in using the regal comparisons here between the New York Empire and Isildur's heir.
 Aragorn is the model of what Men in Middle-Earth can hope to be; the blood of the ancients runs in his veins, and his resolve and honor are based on doing what is right and what must be done, not merely what wins glory.